cerdo03/cerdo03/README.md

 - 🔭 I’m currently working on **Backend development using Express js**

-- 🌱 I’m currently learning **Natural Language Processing and Backend development**
+- 🌱 I’m currently learning **Machine Learning and Backend development**

 - 👯 I’m looking to collaborate on **Android Development and Machine Learning projects**